 One’s eyes will be drawn to a large, serene lake breathes of freshness.
 Where the water looks calm, deep and clear.
 There’s pool inside its complex, known as the “Sarovar”, is considered holy by Sikhs and is known as “Amrit”.
 A large reservoir called as Sarovar home of large and small, orange and green fishes; this body of water is said to act as a panacea.
 Some are taking a bath; others splashing their faces and essentially perform the parikrama [coaccumulations] to complete their holy visit.
 At night gurdwaras reflection in the pond looks like a shimmering pearl, which is worth seeing.
 There is an important story associated with Bangla Sahib, and the waters of the lake are believed to have miraculous healing properties.
 It is taken away in bottles as souvenirs by devotees coming to Bangla Sahib from all over the world.

-which is decorated with marble inlays and Iranian looked calligraphical styled designed on the celling.
-You walk inside the prayer hall, barefoot with your head covered, Devotees are bowing their heads in front of a shinning golden palanquin kept in the middle decorated with colourful flowers.
-The Holy book Guru granth saheb is resting on it covered with glittering in special kind of fabrics.
+Gurudwara Bangla Sahib is decorated with marble inlays and Iranian looked calligraphically styled designed on the celling.
+You walk inside the prayer hall, barefoot with your head covered, Devotees are bowing their heads in front of a shinning golden palanquin kept in the middle decorated with colorful flowers.
+The Holy book Guru Granth Sahib is resting on it covered with glittering in special kind of fabrics.
 One elder priest is sitting beside the book holding a chawar in his hands.
 Three people are singing hymns from the holy book with the help of tabla and harmonium.
 Old people are facilities to sit comfortably behind on the chairs rest all sits on the carpeted floor.

 The desi ghee [cow butter] of the gurdwara’s cuisine cooked arouses the hunger of at least 8,000 people.
 From dal-chawal (lentil-rice) to sabzi-roti (vegetables and chapatis) and kheer (rice pudding), offered a free langar or at a specified time.
 The langar hall is bustling with activity throughout the day.